List of lighthouses in Australia: Listing

 In order to be listed below, an active lighthouse has to appear at least in one of The Lighthouse Directory, Lighthouses of Australia Inc. or SeaSide Lights.
 Other lists mentioned above include many lights which are hard to describe as "lighthouses".
 Historical lighthouses were sometimes included when they are mentioned in other reliable sources.

 Management

 Most of the lighthouses and lightvessels in Australia are managed by the Australian Maritime Safety Authority (AMSA), though the AMSA usually only manages the lighting equipment, with local authorities managing the lighthouses and parklands.
-In New South Wales the lighthouses and parklands are mostly managed by the Department of Environment, Climate Change and Water or the New South Wales Department of Lands.
+In New South Wales the lighthouses and parklands are mostly managed by the Department of Environment, Climate Change & Water.
 In the Northern Territory some of the lighthouses are managed by the Darwin Port Corporation.
-In South Australia some of the stations are managed by the Department of Environment, Water and Natural Resources.
+In South Australia some of the stations are managed by the Department for Environment & Water.
 In Tasmania, many lighthouses are managed by the Tasmania Parks and Wildlife Service.
 In Victoria, harbour aids are maintained by the Port of Melbourne Corporation in the Melbourne area and by the Victorian Regional Channels Authority elsewhere, while parklands are mostly managed by Parks Victoria.
-In Western Australia some of the stations are managed by the Department of Environment and Conservation.
+In Western Australia some of the stations are managed by the Department of Parks and Wildlife.